JMTechArt/Pipeline-Examples/Blender Addons/addons/Simu_Collider/READ_ME.md

 # Example Overview
 Below you will find the actual documentation used in production.
 This example was a test of Blender's new Geometry Node procedural workflow.
 It was useful enough for production needs, but in hindsight I believe it had too many steps to setup a work session.
 If I had to do it over again I would use Blender's Bmesh Python module to generate colliders programatically.
-You will have to link the asset library to your own personal drive location to use.
-The addon can be intalled manually or linked in the same fashion as described.
+The addon can be intalled manually or linked in the same fashion as described, but must link to an actual folder on your PC.
+The asset library steps are not needed as the node group is already present in the provided example Blender file.

 # Simu_Collider Help and Information
 ## Quick Links